American Jobs. American Farmers.

 Increased biodiesel and renewable diesel production can meet growing energy demand, support economic growth and provide new opportunities for farmers.

 American biodiesel and renewable diesel production has doubled since 2020.
-Investments in capacity and processing support tens of thousands of good-paying American jobs, provide consumers with more affordable options to fuel their vehicles, and contribute billions of dollars in economic activity.
+Investments in capacity and processing support tens of thousands of good-paying American jobs, provide consumers with more affordable options to fuel their vehicles, and contribute billions of dollars in economic opportunity.

 Strengthen the RFS in 2025